tay-bird/birdnest-aboutme/employment.rst

     during major service incidents.

-    In addition to my primary responsibility for the health of Demonware's infrastructure, I am also responsible for general administrative tasks during any free time including configuring hosts and clusters, creating or improving Nagios checks, coordinating remote maintenance tasks and writing incident reports.
+    In addition to my primary responsibility for the health of Demonware's infrastructure, I was also responsible for general administrative tasks during any free time including configuring hosts and clusters, creating or improving Nagios checks, coordinating remote maintenance tasks and writing incident reports.

+    I was also tasked with the development of small automation tools.
+I planned, built, and maintained two internal services at Demonware: :ref:`Neversleep` and :ref:`Jarvis`.
+I also wrote numerous scripts on request for team members to produce reports, manage Google Calendar events, and track JIRA tickets.